Department of Nursing

 Upon completion of the certificate, graduates are eligible to take the American Nurses Credentialing Center and/or the American Academy of Nurse Practitioners FNP certification examinations.
 Following national certification, graduates are also qualified to be recognized as a Family Nurse Practitioner and is granted prescriptive authority through the State Board of Nursing.

-Advanced Standing Program (19 hours)
+Advanced Standing Program (21 hours)

 Applicants who are already have an MSN degree with nurse practitioner qualifications are automatically considered for advanced standing status.
-The advanced standing program permits students to complete all requirements of the Family Nurse Practitioner option in 19 hours.
+The advanced standing program permits students to complete all requirements of the Family Nurse Practitioner option in 21 hours.
 This unique program blends online coursework and clinical experiences, including a practicum consisting of 600 hours in a variety of primary care settings.

 Admission Requirements

-• MSN degree in Nursing from an accredited college/university
+1. MSN degree from an accredited program

 Family Nurse Practitioner (FNP) Option Curriculum